 His chops include:

-By his analysis, 34% of Drew’s agency revenue (over the last 20 yrs) can be directly attributed to the content created for his blog.
-As Drew explains, how you market a professional services practice today is everything.
+By his analysis, 34% of Drew’s agency revenue over the last 20 yrs can be directly attributed to the content created for his blog.
+As Drew explains, how you market a professional services practice online today is everything.

 Even the best don’t always get it right.

-While his blog’s metrics are impressive by any measure, Drew acknowledged ONE critical flaw in his online marketing strategy.
-He created his blog under a separate domain that was different than the domain of his agency site.
+While his blog’s metrics are impressive by any measure, Drew acknowledged one critical flaw in his online marketing strategy.
+He created his blog under a separate domain that was different than the domain of his company website.
 Who cares and why does this matter?

-So, what best practices can you follow if you’re seeking to market your professional services online and you want to minimize wasted effort?
+What best practices can you follow if you want to market your professional services online without getting tripped up?

 Like never before, the Kimono is always open.

-Marketing online today is now a marathon, not a sprint.
-And for every day you wait to begin, your competitor will pull further ahead of you.
-Because the online content they’re creating is turning into long term assets that enable them to get found through search, engage and inform visitors and convert them into qualified leads that grow their business.
+Marketing online today is a long-term marathon, not a sprint.
+And for every day that you wait to begin the journey, your competitor will pull further ahead of you.